hanzall/OllamaDownloader/README.md

    - The script checks for models already available locally using the `ollama list` command.
    - Models that are already downloaded are highlighted in the list, helping users avoid redundant downloads.

-5. **Post-Download Options**:
-   - After downloading a model, users can choose to hibernate the system.
-   - The script provides a countdown before hibernation, allowing users to cancel if needed.

-6. **Model Selection and Download Management**:
    - Users can manage downloading models by selecting from the list of available models displayed by the script.
    - The script ensures that only models available in the Ollama library are presented for download.